davidski/evaluator/cran-comments.md

 ## Downstream dependencies

-There are no downstream CRAN dependencies on this package.
+The `collector` package (also authored by me) depends on this package.
+This release does not impact collector.